 Facebook Gathers Information Even When You’re Not Looking

-While the social platform’s intentions might not surprise you, their lack of boundaries might: As Facebook continues to expand their advertising business, the company has also begun tracking users’ Web-browsing habits (as Google and many other online advertisers do) as well as their activity on mobile apps other than Facebook.
+While the social platform’s intentions might not surprise you, their lack of boundaries might: the company also tracks users’ browsing habits—even after leaving their website.

 “Even if you are logged out, Facebook still knows and can track every page you visit.
-The only solution is to delete every Facebook cookie in your browser, or to use a separate browser for Facebook interactions,” explained Software developer Dave Winer to PCmag.com.
+The only solution is to delete every Facebook cookie in your browser, or to use a separate browser for Facebook interactions,” blogger and hacker Nik Cubrilovic outlined in a post reported by PCmag.

 It’s all in service of helping advertisers target you with ever-more-personalized ads.